Discrete Bakry-\'Emery curvature tensors and matrices of connection graphs: Introduction

 \section{Introduction}

-In this paper, we study the discrete Bakry-\'Emery theory on connection graphs.
+In this paper, we study the discrete Bakry--\'Emery theory on connection graphs.

+The Bakry--\'Emery $\Gamma$-calculus and curvature-dimension inequalities \cite{Bakry94,Bakry,BE85,BGL14} generalize the notion of lower bounds on Ricci curvature from Riemannian geometry to broader settings.
+In recent years, their discrete counterpart---developed for graphs---has become a vibrant area of research.
+The framework has been initiated in \cite{Elworthy, LY10, Sch99} and led to a deep understanding of the geometric and analytic properties of the underlying graphs, including the properties of local clustering coefficients \cite{JL14}, spectra \cite{CLY14,CKLLS,KKRT16,Salez}, diameter bounds \cite{CLMP20,FS18,LMP2,LMP18}, harmonic functions \cite{Hua19}, heat semigroup behavior \cite{GL17,HL17,HMW19}, and even aspects of graph homology \cite{KMY}.
+In particular, we mention the following application of Bakry--\'Emery theory to spectral graph theory: For a finite graph $G=(V,E)$ with $|V|=N$, let us list the eigenvalues of the normalized graph Laplacian with multiplicities as below:

-Bakry-\'Emery $\Gamma$-calculus and curvature dimension inequalities \cite{Bakry94,Bakry,BE85,BGL14} provides an important extension of the lower Ricci curvature bounds on a Riemannian manifolds.
-In recent years, the discrete Bakry-\'Emery theory on graphs have attracted a lot of attention.
-The investigation of the discrete Bakry-\'Emery theory has lead to deep understandings on geometric and analytic properties of the underlying graphs \cite{CLY14,CKKL21,CKLLS,CKLP22,CLMP20,CLP,Elworthy,FS18,GL17,Hua19,HL17,HL19,HMW19,JL14,KKRT16,KMY,LY10,LMP18,Siconolfi,Siconolfi22}.
-Recently, Cushign et al. \cite[Theorem 1.2]{CKLP22} and Siconolfi \cite[Theorem 27]{Siconolfi} discover independently that the Bakry-\'Emery curvature at each vertex of a graph can be reformulated as the smallest eigenvalue of a symmetric matrix, which is called a curvature matrix.
-The concept of curvature matrices leads to an interesting curvature flow on (mixed) weighted graphs based on the Bakry-\'Emery curvature \cite{CKLMPS}.
+It is well known that $\lambda_{2}=0$ if and only if $G$ is connected and $2-\lambda_{N}=0$ if and only if $G$ is bipartite.
+The Bakry--\'Emery curvature helps to estimate the spectral gap $\lambda_{2}$.
+Indeed, where $K$ is the Bakry--\'Emery lower curvature bound of $G$.
+Moreover, if $K$ is nonnegative, we have that $\lambda_{2}$ is of the same order as $h^{2}$ up to a constant depending only on the maximal degree, where $h$ stands for the Cheeger constant of $G$.
+Recently, Cushing et al. \cite[Theorem 1.2]{CKLP22} and Siconolfi \cite[Theorem 27]{Siconolfi} independently discovered that the Bakry--\'Emery curvature at each vertex of a graph can be reformulated as the smallest eigenvalue of a symmetric matrix.
+This matrix is called a \emph{curvature matrix}.
+The concept of curvature matrices leads to an interesting curvature flow on weighted mixed graphs based on the Bakry--\'Emery curvature \cite{CKLMPS, CKLMPS23}.
+The curvature matrices also lead to a deeper understanding of how curvature changes under certain operations of graphs \cite{CKLP22} and to explicit calculations of the curvature of specific classes of graphs \cite{CLP,Siconolfi,Siconolfi22,Siconolfi21}.